-Another system level improvement is the flexibility to dynamically vary
+Another system level improvement is the possibility to dynamically vary

 the number of active threads.
 This enables a much more flexible

-mutlithreading approach, which can be used when running multiple
+mutlithreading approach, which can be used for running multiple

 T. Strauch, "Connecting Things to the IoT by Using Virtual Peripherals

 on a Dynamically Multithreaded Cortex M3'', IEEE Trans. on Circuits and